 Today, my teachers were given a compliment that made me both incredibly happy and sad at the same time.
 You see, it was Picture Day.
-Picture Day is one of those things that we all have to do, but it can truly wreak havoc in an elementary school picture-Day-300x271student’s need for routine and structure.
+Picture Day is one of those things that we all have to do, but it can truly wreak havoc in an elementary school student’s need for routine and structure.
 They get accustomed to knowing what to expect for when, where, and how to be.
 When you add Picture Day, it can totally disrupt routines, especially if the picture schedule runs behind.
 Picture Day takes a lot of grit on everyone’s part.

 Our day was also affected today by about 40 district leaders, campus administrators, and teacher leaders who were visiting our campus.
 Typically, my students and teachers are very used to having visitors in and out observing, but this was the first one for the year.
 I guess a “normal” picture day just didn’t give enough challenge so we raised the demand by adding 40 strangers to the mix on top of an altered schedule, just to really see how the students can handle change.